What is the best time to trek to Everest Base Camp – 13 days?

-As the trail rises in altitude, the meal options in the menu begin to lessen.
+As the trail rises in altitude, the meal options on the menu begin to lessen.

 We make the guide and staff arrangement.
 The cost incurred to hire a guide and porter includes in the trip package.
-In the case of individual trekkers looking to hire guides or porter, the price may vary.
+In the case of individual trekkers looking to hire guides or porters, the price may vary.

 Hiring a licensed, language-versed, and experienced guide associated with us may cost $30-$40 per day.

 Trek guides act as local-liaison and help book rooms and meals in advance.
 They help to navigate the trail, interpret languages, provide information on local landmarks, and assess health for any signs of sickness.
 They help to evacuate trekkers in times of need by informing and assisting rescue parties.

 Hiring a porter during the 13 days ebc tour becomes essential.
-They carry large loads of luggage, gears, and other items throughout the trail.
+They carry large loads of luggage, gear, and other items throughout the trail.
 The cost to hire a porter includes in the trekking package.
 In the case of individual trekkers looking to hire a porter, the price may vary.

 Hiring a porter at the Everest Region may cost $20-$25 per day, while hiring guide cum porter may cost $30-$35 per day.
 Hiring a guide cum porter may help save costs.

 We ensure that the porters hired for the trek hail from local villages.
 This ensures local employment.
 The porters are well accustomed to the local terrain and weather condition.
 They carry a load ranging from 15kg to 20kg and speak Basic English.